SheilaGrace/ProjectUndertaker/ShiftingTerms.md

 ## 【Bi-location Shift】 / 【Astral Projection】

-A shift involving projecting one's spiritual or psychological double externally, creating the sensation of being in another place.
-This area is mainly covered by **Spiritual Therianthropy**.
+A form of psychic projection.
+This refers to the act of projecting one's spiritual or mental self externally, creating the sensation of being in another place, known as a **Bi-location Shift** or **Astral Projection**.
+It is primarily considered a practice within **Spiritual Therianthropy**.

-Concepts like *"clairvoyance"* and *"out-of-body experiences"* in Eastern traditions are somewhat similar.
-Voluntarily performing these is known as **Astral Projection**.
-The sensation is similar to controlling an *avatar* in a *third-person 3D game*, where the character is a *"representation"* of oneself but not the actual body.
-The main difference between a game and **Astral Projection** is whether one uses a pre-designed system or spontaneously projects their spirit.
-If one feels as though they are truly in the game's world, they might be unconsciously performing **Astral Projection** too.
+Concepts such as "clairvoyance" and "out-of-body experiences" in Eastern traditions are somewhat similar.
+Deliberately engaging in these experiences is referred to as astral projection, and the sensation is akin to controlling an avatar in a third-person perspective (TPS) game.
+The feeling of controlling a character that is "your representation but not your physical self" closely resembles astral projection.
+The key difference is whether you are manipulating a character in a game designed by someone else or actively projecting your spiritual body of your own volition.

+If you find yourself deeply immersed in a game to the point of feeling as though you are physically present, you may be unconsciously performing astral projection into the game's world.
+There are reports from players of VR Chat who describe feeling physical sensations, such as being touched by another avatar, as if it were happening to their own body.
+This might indicate an unconscious **Astral Projection** into their virtual avatar, where the spiritual self is receiving sensory feedback as though it were their physical body.

-However, game characters are often difficult to modify to one's exact liking due to system constraints.
-In a **Bi-location Shift**, one can maintain the exact appearance of their **Theriotype**, making it feel more authentic than a game avatar. **Bi-location Shifts** are not universally achievable and are said to require training.
-To fully project one's **Phantom Limbs** to another location, one must first master **Phantom Shifting**, then try to *'pull off'* the **Phantom Limbs** from one's body.
+However, in most games, modifying a character to perfectly match "your true form" is often difficult due to system limitations.
+In a **Bi-location Shift**, you can project yourself in the form of your theriotype, which would feel much more like "your true self" compared to a game character.
+That said, not everyone can perform a **Bi-location shift**; it is said to require training.
+The process involves "detaching" all of your **Phantom Limbs** from your physical body and relocating them, meaning that mastery of **Phantom Shifting** is a prerequisite for success.